AchrafKassioui/Learning-iOS-Dev/README.md

 *21 March 2024*

-This is a program that generates a grid and saves it on disc as a PNG image.
-You can copy paste the code into a new file in Xcode, run the SwiftUI live preview, press the one button in the view, and get the file path to the generated grid image from the Xcode console.
+This Core Graphics program creates a grid and saves it as a PNG image.
+You can copy paste the code into a new file in Xcode, run the SwiftUI live preview, press the one button in the view, and get the image file path from the Xcode console.

 ```swift
 import SwiftUI